credmark/credmark-model-framework-py/docs/source/usage.md

 ```

 This variable is used to run models which require web3.
 It can be ignored for those models which do not require web3.

+**_NOTE_**: The web3 providers are used during local development.
+When a model is deployed it automatically uses Credmark's provider node.